 RightMind is owned and operated by Tanya and Tony Wright as a therapy and training practice in the South East of England.
 RightMind began offering counselling and training services in 2010.
 Since then, Tanya, Tony and a small group of RightMind associates have worked with hundreds of individuals, couples, groups, charities and professional organisations providing counselling and training services.

-Tanya Wright (MBACP Accred, CSAccred) is an accredited counsellor, supervisor and group psychotherapist.
-Tanya began her counselling training eighteen years ago and has over thirteen years’ experience working in private practice with individual and group therapy clients, as well as with clients in charity, commercial sector organisations and professional services firms.
+Tanya Wright (MBACP Accred, CSAccred) is an accredited counsellor, group psychotherapist and supervisor.
+Tanya began her counselling training twenty years ago and has over thirteen years’ experience working in private practice with individual and group therapy clients, as well as with clients in charity, commercial sector organisations and professional services firms.
 Tanya led group therapy programmes for leading mental health charity Mind for several years and a highly experienced trainer covering topics such as stress, anxiety, mindfulness, counselling and women’s health and wellbeing.
 Tanya is part of the Sevenoaks District Council steering committee for Youth Mental Health projects across the district.

 Tony Wright (BA Hons, MSc Psych) is a Relate and Tavistock Relationships-trained couple psychotherapist and trainer who has had an extensive career in professional services.
 Tony practices as a psychodynamic psychotherapist on relationship issues with couples and individuals across gender and lifestyle orientations.
 He has also facilitated workshops in a variety of corporate and commercial settings as well working as a psychology tutor for Kent Adult Education.

 Katie Moss (MBACP) is a qualified counsellor who works with adults and young people.
 Katie is an experienced mental health practitioner, wellbeing trainer and accredited Youth Mental Health First Aid Instructor.
 In addition to private practice work over the past eight years, Katie has delivered therapeutic women’s support groups, horticultural therapy groups, crisis intervention, workplace supervision for front-line staff as well as workshops on a variety of mental health topics in schools and organisations.
 Katie is an associate for leading mental health charity Mind.